garden-io/garden/docs/getting-started/installation.md

 garden self-update 0.13.22
 ```

-To install the latest edge release of Garden you can run:
+To install the latest edge release of Garden Cedar you can run:

 ```
-garden self-update edge-bonsai
+garden self-update edge-cedar
 ```

 You can learn more about the different options by running: